ModuleLoader/es-module-loader/README.md

 ## Notes and roadmap

-### Specification Notes

-The polyfill is implemented exactly to the specification, except where areas are currently under debate.

-The only feature which is not possible to fully polyfill is the intrinsics functionality and sandboxing of the loader.
-Custom builtins and full global encapsulation is still provided.

-To follow the current the specification changes, see https://github.com/ModuleLoader/es6-module-loader/issues?labels=specification&page=1&state=open.

 ### Syntax Parsing

 The [Esprima ES6 Harmony parser](https://github.com/ariya/esprima/tree/harmony) is being used to do parsing, loaded only when necessary.